Legal or Preferred Identity Practices

 - Financial Aid Records

-- Third Party Degree or Enrollment Verifications (unless you have chosen FERPA Exclusion)
+- Third Party Degree or Enrollment Verifications (unless you have requested a FERPA exclusion)

 - Official Transcripts